VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: Experiments

 \subsubsection{Comparison Schemes}

-We compare the VideoQA-SC with traditional SSCC-based SC systems and DJSCC-based SC systems that perform VideoQA based on reconstructed videos.
-Specifically, we use SSCC and DJSCC schemes to transmit videos over the noisy wireless channel, and use the same optimized VideoQA model($g(\cdot;\boldsymbol{\zeta})$ and $u(\cdot;\boldsymbol{\nu})$) to perform VideoQA tasks.
+We compare the VideoQA-SC with SSCC-based traditional systems and DJSCC-based SC systems that perform VideoQA based on reconstructed videos.
+Specifically, we use SSCC and DJSCC schemes to transmit videos over the noisy wireless channel, and use the same optimized VideoQA model ($g(\cdot;\boldsymbol{\zeta})$ and $u(\cdot;\boldsymbol{\nu})$) to perform VideoQA tasks.